dominiqueplante/learngo/01-get-started/programmers-roadmap.md

 ## What Go is used for?

-Go is used mostly by web companies: Google, Facebook, Twitter, Uber, Apple, Dropbox, Soundcloud, Medium, Mozilla Firefox, Github, Docker, Kubernetes, and Heroku.
+Go is used mostly by web companies:

-**Go is best for:** Cross-Platform Command-line Tools, Distributed Network Applications, Cloud technologies like Microservices and Serverless, Web APIs, Database Engines, Big-Data Processing Pipelines, Embedded Development, and so on.
+* Google
+* Facebook
+* Twitter
+* Uber
+* Apple
+* Dropbox
+* Soundcloud
+* Medium
+* Mozilla Firefox
+* Github
+* Docker
+* Kubernetes
+* and Heroku.

+**Go is best for:**
+* Cross-Platform Command-line Tools
+* Distributed Network Applications
+* Cloud technologies like Microservices and Serverless
+* Web APIs, Database Engines
+* Big-Data Processing Pipelines
+* Embedded Development, and so on.

-**Go is not best for (but doable):** Desktop Apps, Writing Operating Systems, Kernel Drivers, Game Development, etc.
+**Go is not best for (but doable):**
+* Desktop Apps
+* Writing Operating Systems
+* Kernel Drivers
+* Game Development, etc.

 ## Who Designed Go?

-Go designed by one of the most influential people in the industry:
+Go is designed some of the most influential people in the industry:

 * Unix: Ken Thompson
 * UTF-8, Plan 9: Rob Pike